zpz/zpz.github.io/_posts/2019-02-24-resources-learning-python.md

 tags: [python]
 ---

-I do not try to make a comprehensive list.
+Here I'm not trying to make a comprehensive list.
-I want to suggest a manageable list of really good resources.
+I just want to suggest a *manageable* list of really good resources.
 <!--excerpt-->

 Neither can I be comprehensive.